Here’s What Really Happens to Recycled Plastic

 The journey of plastic

 Have you ever wondered what happens once you toss that plastic bottle in a recycling bin?
 We talked to recycling experts, who explained the journey of recycled plastic through the system and why much of it doesn’t get recycled, and about how we can prevent plastic waste.
-Find out the 15 things you should never throw in the recycling bin.

 Proper recycling starts at home